These tests are administered once every semester. There are no make-up tests given.

 - The test consists of four different language sections: vocabulary, grammar, reading, and writing.

 - There are multiple-choice questions in the first three sections.
-For the writing section, you can either type in the characters in a simplified or traditional form or you can write them by hand on a composition sheet provided to you.
+For the writing section, you can type in the characters in a simplified or traditional form.

 - There is no comparison between this test and any other Chinese tests, such as the AP, the HSK, or the IB.